Successful rehabilitation will deliver real benefits to society

 Peterborough Social Impact Bond

-Social Finance designed and manages a £5m Social Impact Bond to reduce re-offending among short-sentenced male prisoners leaving Peterborough prison...
+Social Finance designed and managed a £5m Social Impact Bond to reduce re-offending among short-sentenced male prisoners leaving Peterborough prison...

 £5m FOR PRISONER REHABILITATION IN PETERBOROUGH